Meet Crafternoon ATX!

 • Camille Lema

-Camille is an indigenous folk artist who loves working with many colors on their palette.
-As a teacher for over 11 years, they specialize in classroom management, social and emotional learning, outdoor learning, grounding exercises, infant care and process art.
+Camille is an indigenous folk artist who loves working with many colors on her palette.
+As a teacher for over 11 years, Camille specializes in classroom management, social and emotional learning, outdoor learning, grounding exercises, infant care and process art.
 Camille enjoys being out in nature, supporting and organizing community events and markets, dancing, listening to music, shopping second-hand and creating meaningful artwork for people.

 • Carla Perez